IBM/cloud-pak-deployer/README.md

 SUBCOMMAND:
-  environment,env           Apply configuration to create, modify or destroy an environment vault                     Get, create, modify or delete secrets in the configured vault help,h                    Show help
+  environment,env           Apply configuration to create, modify or destroy an environment vault                     Get, create, modify or delete secrets in the configured vault build                     Build the container image for the Cloud Pak Deployer help,h                    Show help

 ACTION: